Amy Starecheski - Incite at Columbia University

 Amy Starecheski

-(Director, Oral History Master of Arts Program)
+(Director, Columbia Oral History and Oral History Master of Arts Program)

 - Contact aas39@columbia.edu

-Amy Starecheski is a cultural anthropologist and oral historian whose research focuses on the use of oral history in social movements and the politics of history, value, and property in cities.
+Amy Starecheski is a cultural anthropologist and oral historian whose research focuses on oral history as a social practice and the politics of history, value and property in cities.
+She is the Director of Columbia Oral History as well as the Oral History MA Program at Columbia University.
+She has served as President of the Oral History Association and in 2022 she received the Lenfest Distinguished Columbia Faculty Award.

-She is the founder of the Mott Haven Oral History Project, which collaboratively documents, activates, and amplifies the stories of her longtime neighborhood, as told by the people who live there.
-Her research has been funded by the National Science Foundation, National Endowment for the Humanities, Department of Housing and Urban Development, the Bronx Council on the Arts, and Radcliffe Library.
+Dr. Starecheski’s research has been funded by the National Science Foundation, National Endowment for the Humanities, Department of Housing and Urban Development, the Bronx Council on the Arts, and Radcliffe Library.

 Projects